copleykj/socialize-likeable/README.md

 //and we can unlike it
 foundProduct.unlike()

-//and retrieve the number of times it was liked foundProduct.likeCount();

 //We can even query to see if a certain user has liked this product foundProduct.islikedBy(Meteor.user()); //Publication of proper data necessary if querying client side of course
 ```